hoodielive/perusalsinc/linux_programming/Notes.md

 unix->vmunix->vmlinux-vmlinuz

-UNIX::the kernel was once called unix. vmunix::but when virtual memory was added it was called vmlinux. vmlinux::on linux the filename mirrors the system name. vmlinuz::the z replaces the final x to signify that the kernel is a compressed executable.
+UNIX, the kernel was once called unix. vmunix, but when virtual memory was added it was called vmlinux. vmlinux, on linux the filename mirrors the system name. vmlinuz, the z replaces the final x to signify that the kernel is a compressed executable.